apache/flink/docs/setup/config.md

   For example when running Flink on YARN on an environment with a restrictive firewall, this option allows specifying a range of allowed ports.

+- `yarn.tags` A comma-separated list of tags to apply to the Flink YARN application.

 ### Mesos